Our mission is to provide emergency assistance and a path to economic stability.

 In addition, we offer nutrition education, assistance with applications for SNAP benefits and Medicaid and case management for single mothers working to break the cycle of poverty.
-Our seasonal programs include Back To School with BEAM, providing school supplies to local families, and other services such as Thanksgiving food.
+Our seasonal programs include Back To School with BEAM and other services such as Thanksgiving food.
 We also collaborate with many other service providers to ensure that clients receive coordinated guidance toward self-reliance.

 BEAM At a Glance 2016

 572,815 pounds or $973,786 worth of food distributed to BEAM families; the equivalent of 477,346 meals.

 15,337 adults and children helped.
 847 children helped with school supplies, clothing, shoes and supplies at Back to School with BEAM.

 $285,070 in rent, utility, and other assistance provided to qualified families at the beaches.
 Additional funds from Beaches Energy and Atlantic Beach Water and Sewer Department were distributed through BEAM.